nitbix/udacity/p6/README.md

 ####1
 The bar chart is very cluttered, and even if it can be seen that there is a dominant state, the confusion in labels makes it hard to read.
+One of the bars is missin a label.

 ####2
 I like the fact that you can clearly tell that California has a lot more volume,